mmport80/JavascriptFinanceBook/manuscript/chapter08.md

 ##More Info

 1) We touch ever so lightly on recursion in this chapter.
-Unfortunately it is not fully supported in JavaScript yet, search for and read up on Tail Call Optimisation (TCO), to understand the possibilities better.
+Unfortunately it is not fully supported in JavaScript yet, search for and read up on Tail Call Optimisation (TCO), to understand the upcoming possibilities better.

 2) Web Workers are quite versatile read more [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)!